big-data-lab-umbc/cybertraining/year-3-projects/team-7/README.md

 Dr. Aryya Gangopadhyay (Department of Information Systems, University of Maryland  Baltimore County)

 **Abstract**:
 Dust and sandstorms originating from Earth’s major arid and semi-arid desert areas can significantly affect the climate system and health.
 Many existing methods use heuristic rules to classify on a pixel-level regarding dust or dust-free, but these heuristic rules are limited in applicability when the study area or the study period is changed.
 Based on the multi-sensor collocation dataset generated from CyberTraining 2019, we sought to utilize unsupervised machine learning techniques to detect and segment dust in multispectral satellite imagery.
-In this report, we described the datasets used, discussed our methodology, and provided preliminary validation results.

 **Structures of implementation**: